OWASP/SEDATED/README.md

 Custom variables and functions are designed to allow organizations to easily customize their own specific implementation of **SEDATED&#8480;** without altering the main pre-receive hook file that does all the heavy lifting.
 All custom variables and functions can be found in [`/config/custom_configs.sh`](#customConfigs) and the explanations of the variables contained in this file are listed below.
 #### <a id="customVars">Custom Variables</a>
 - `show_SEDATED_link_custom` - "True" to display link to OWASP/SEDATED GitHub repository (case-sensitive), otherwise set to "False".
-- `documentation_link_custom` - Add link to organization specific documentation on how the organization would like developers to handle rejected pushes and/or general organization specific information regarding SEDATED.
+- `documentation_link_custom` - Add link to organization specific documentation on how the organization would like developers to handle rejected pushes and/or general organization specific information regarding **SEDATED&#8480;**.
   - Displayed back to the developer when a push is rejected.
   - Displayed back to the developer when enforced repo check is set to true and the repo is not included on the enforced_repos_list.txt file.
 - `use_enforced_repo_check_custom` - "True" or "False" (case-sensitive).
   - See file description above for [`/config/enforced_repos_list.txt`](#enforcedReposList) for more details on the meaning of this flag.
 - `enforced_repo_check_true_message_custom` with custom message (only necessary if `use_enforced_repo_check_custom` is set to "True").
 - `obfuscate_output_custom` - "True" or "False" (case-sensitive).
-Use this option to mask sensitive data displayed in the output of the hook.
+Use this option to mask sensitive data displayed in the output of **SEDATED&#8480;**.
 #### <a id="customFuncs">Custom Functions</a>
 - `SET_USER_REPO_NAME_CUSTOM`
   - Sets user/organization/group and repository name.